mhwombat/nix-for-numbskulls/tutorial/03-basic-flake-structure.md

 the build system you use, and more.
 There are Nix functions and tools that can simplify much of this, and new, easier-to-use ones are released regularly.
+We'll look at some of these in the next section.